Find information on dog licensing in Surrey.

 |Dog Deemed Dangerous*||$567.00|

 Mail your completed Dog Licence Application Form and payment to Surrey City Hall - 13450 104 Ave, Surrey, BC V3T 1V8.

 Please make cheques payable to City of Surrey.

-Limited due to COVID-19.
-To pay in person at City Hall, an appointment is required.
+Limited due to COVID-19, an appointment to pay in person is required.

 Dog Licensing Benefits

 Dog licensing in Surrey is primarily used for insuring dog identification and proof of ownership.
 Dog licensing also provides us with statistics that can be used when assessing and developing dog facilities and services, such as off-leash dog parks.